felippe-regazio/logflake/README.md

 log('Will be saved').save();
 ```

-When the option `alwaysSave` is true, the save method will be implicitly called for all log messages.
-When `alwaysSave` is true, the explicity `save()` callings will be ignored to avoid duplication.
-If you set `{ force: true }` as save() option, it will be fired twice: one due the implicit `alwaysSave`, another due the explicit save({ force: true }).
+When the option `alwaysSave` is true, all the logs will be saved.
+The save method will be implicitly called for all of them.
+In this case, your explicity `save()` callings will be ignored to avoid duplication.
+If you set `{ force: true }` as save() option, it will be fired twice: one due the `alwaysSave` option, another due the explicit save({ force: true }).

 For example: